-Many parents ask me questions about elite schools in Hong Kong so I've compiled this FAQ list to answer some of them based on my experience.
+Many parents ask us questions about elite schools in Hong Kong so we've compiled this FAQ list to answer some of them based on our experience.

-At this stage it would be useful for you read an article I wrote which was published in the April 2012 version of Hong Kong Parent's Journal.
+At this stage it would be useful for you read an article we wrote which was published in the April 2012 version of Hong Kong Parent's Journal.
 Click the link on the right.

 Firstly, it should be said that the concept of 'elite' is subjective.
 There is no official 'elite' school classification and thus there is no black and white criteria to decide it.
 The elite schools in Hong Kong have earned the title as a result of reputation built over many years.